“I’m so lonely. I don’t have any friends who understand what I am doing.”

 Often we assume we already know what God wants us to do and don’t take the time to listen again.
 Rest, refresh, listen is I think a great mantra for all of us to consider when we feel lonely and inadequate.

-[Tweet “A chance to relax often goes a long way to overcoming our negative feelings.”]
 The need to change perspective.
 As Elijah listens to God he finds he must change his perspective.
 God assures him that there are 7,000 others who have not bowed to Baal.
 We are seldom as alone and isolated as we feel but need to get out and find friends.

 One of the biggest mistakes I see church planters make is that they fail to identify others in their community with whom they should collaborate.
 Visiting churches, synagogues and other houses of worship, connecting to shop owners and community groups who may have very different theological perspectives but share some of the same concerns for the neighborhood are great ways to expand our networks and dispel our loneliness.